pralab/secml/.gitlab/issue_templates/DirectionFeature.md

 ### List of *priority* issues

-(After all issues in this list have been completed, the feature can be integrated into `develop`.)
+(After all issues in this list have been completed, the feature can be integrated into `develop` if has the ~"early integration" label.
+Priority list must include idea discussions, design discussions, integration problems, basic test cases and other critical issues that must be sorted out *asap*.
+All other issues must go to the *other issues* list.)

 * [ ] Priority Issue 1 title #ID

 ### List of other issues

-(After all issues in this list have been completed in addition to the priority issues, feature can be scheduled for release.)
+(After all issues in this list have been completed in addition to the priority issues, feature can be scheduled for release.
+Other issues often include extensive test cases and documentation.)

 * [ ] Issue 1 title #ID